Tune Stories!

 2. Cider Press / Immortal Rhubarb / Pending Doom / Whiskey Rock

-The second track on Tunes for Time Travel (herein referred to as TFTT) is a medley of four different jigs (6/8).
+The second track on Tunes for Time Travel is a medley of four different jigs (6/8).

 Immortal Rhubarb refers to a rhubarb plant that was sent through the mail by Joy’s family from Germany.
 It traveled across an ocean, went through customs, and it still lives in Washington state.
 Its babies have been in many rhubarb pies.